The Mentaid Guide to

 This guide is for educational purposes only and does not replace personalized medical advice from a licensed healthcare professional.
-These statements have not been evaluated by the Food and Drug
+These statements have not been evaluated by the FDA.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 Ingredient Education